-In Sections 3 and 4 we solve for equilibrium assuming that the risky assets are in zero supply (s = 0).
+In Sections II and III we solve for equilibrium assuming that the risky assets are in zero supply (s = 0).
 With zero supply, the payoffs that hedgers derive at t + dt from their risky positions at t are the opposite of those derived by arbitrageurs.
 The same payoffs can be derived through suitable positions in "short-maturity" assets that pay the same cashflows as the "long-maturity" assets at t + dt and zero thereafter, and are in zero supply.
-This is because the diffusion matrix σ of cashflows has full rank N. Therefore, an equilibrium with long-maturity assets in zero supply yields the same risk-sharing, market prices of risk, and wealth dynamics, as one with short-maturity assets in zero supply.
-Because price dynamics with short-maturity assets are simpler than with long-maturity assets, we derive the latter equilibrium first, in Section 3.
-In Section 4 we confirm that the two equilibria are equivalent, and derive the long-maturity assets' prices, expected returns, volatilities, and correlations.
-Although supply is zero, there is aggregate risk because of the hedgers' endowment, and risk premia are non-zero and time-varying.
+This is because the diffusion matrix σ of cashflows has full rank N. Therefore, an equilibrium with long-maturity assets in zero supply yields the same risk-sharing, market prices of risk, and wealth dynamics as one with short-maturity assets in zero supply.
+Because price dynamics with short-maturity assets are simpler than with long-maturity assets, we derive the latter equilibrium first, in Section II.
+In Section III we confirm that the two equilibria are equivalent and we derive the long-maturity assets' prices, expected returns, volatilities, and correlations.
+Although supply is zero, there is aggregate risk because of the hedgers' endowment, and risk premia are nonzero and time-varying.